openeggs/cityscaper/README.md

 # cityscaper
-a skyline genrator with an extremely stripped downverssion of python included run python file in \game
+a skyline genrator in python
+run python file in \game
 requires:
 pygame